Sayansh2004/osumare-LandingPage/README.md

 ## Credits
 - Design inspired by a Figma file provided for the assignment.
-- Built by [Your Name] as part of an internship application.
+- Built by Sayansh Chopra as part of an internship application.

 ---